kent-william007/OnePoint/README.md

 # OnePoint

-This project used to be played with three gay.
+This project be used to play with three gays.

 stay focus and think different.